-On November 2, 2020 the Company entered into a Securities Purchase Agreement (the "Purchase Agreement" or the "Securities Purchase Agreement") with certain investors (the "Investors") for the purpose of raising \$25.0 million in gross proceeds for the Company (the "Offering").
-Pursuant to the terms of the Purchase Agreement, the Company sold in a registered direct offering, an aggregate of 10,000,000 units (each, a "Unit"), with each Unit consisting of one share of the Company's common stock, par value \$0.001 per share (the "Common Stock"), and one warrant to purchase 0.8 of one share of Common Stock (each, a "Warrant"). at a purchase price of \$.50 per Unit.
-The

-Warrants are exercisable six months after the date of issuance at an exercise price of \$3.12 per share and will expire five years following the date the Warrants become exercisable.
-The closing of the sale of Units pursuant to the Securities.
+On November 2, 2020 the Company entered into a Securities Purchase Agreement (the "Purchase Agreement") with certain investors for the purpose of raising \$25.0 million in gross proceeds for the Company (the "Offering").
+Pursuant to the terms of the Purchase Agreement, the Company sold, in a registered direct offering, an aggregate of 10,000,000 units (each, a "Unit"), with each Unit consisting of one share of the Company's common stock, par value \$0.001 per share and one warrant to purchase 0.8 of one share of Common Stock at a purchase price of \$2.50 per Unit.
+The warrants are exercisable nine months after the date of issuance at an exercise price of \$1.12 per share and will expire five years following the date the warrants become exercisable.
+The closing of the sale of Units pursuant to the.
 Purchase Agreement occurred on November 4, 2020.
-By December 31, 2020, the Company had received a total of \$22.325 million in gross proceeds pursuant to Offering and issued in the aggregate,7,600,000 Units.
-The remaining gross proceeds, in the additional aggregate amount of \$2.675 million, were received by the Company on March 1, 2021 and in consideration for such proceeds, the Company issued the remaining2,400,000 units.
+By December 31, 2020, the Company had received a total of \$22.325 million in gross proceeds pursuant to Offering and issued in the aggregate, 7,600,000 Units.
+The remaining gross proceeds, in the additional aggregate amount of \$2.675 million, were received by the Company on March 1, 2021 and in consideration for such proceeds, the Company issued the remaining, 400,000 units.

-On February 11, 2021, the Company announced that it has entered into a Securities Purchase Agreement (the "February Purchase Agreement") with certain institution investors for the sale of (i) 22,471,904 shares of common stock, (ii) 22,471,904 Series A Warrants to purchase 22,471,904 shares of common stock and (iii) 11,235,952 Series B Warrants to purchase 11,235,952 shares of common stock at a combined purchase price of \$2.67 (the "February Offering").
+On February 11, 2021, the Company announced that it had entered into a securities purchase agreement (the "February Purchase Agreement") with certain institutional investors for the sale of (i) 22,471,904 shares of common stock, (ii) 22,471,904 Series A warrants to purchase 22,471,904 shares of common stock and (iii) 11,235,952 Series B warrants to purchase 11,235,952 shares of common stock at a combined purchase price of \$2.67 (the "February Offering").
 The gross proceeds to the Company from the February Offering were expected to be approximately \$60.0 million.
-The Series A Warrants will be exercisable six months after the date of issuance, have an exercise price of \$2.80 per share and will expire five and one-half years from the date of issuance.
-The Company received net proceeds of \$54.0 million on February 16, 2021 after deducting the Placement Agent's fees and other expenses.
+The Series A warrants will be exercisable nine months after the date of issuance, have an exercise price of \$2.80 per share and will expire five and one-half years from the date of issuance.
+The Company received net proceeds of \$54.0 million on February 16, 2021 after deducting the placement agent's fees and other expenses.

-On March 2, 2021, the Company entered into a securities purchase agreement ("March Securities Purchase Agreement") with certain investors for the purpose of raising approximately \$54.0 million in gross proceeds for the Company.
-Pursuant to the terms of the March Securities Purchase Agreement, the Company agreed to sell, in a registered direct offering, an aggregate of 19,285,715 shares of the Company's common stock, par value \$0.001 per share, at a purchase price of \$2.675 per Share and in a concurrent private placement, warrants to purchase an aggregate of 19,285,715 shares of common stock, at a purchase price of \$0.125 per Warrant, for a combined purchase price per Share and Warrant of \$2.80 (the "Purchase Price") which was priced at the market under Nasdaq rules.
-The Warrants are immediately exercisable at an exercise price of \$2.80 per share, subject to adjustment, and expire five years after the issuance date.
-The closing date for the transaction consummated under the March Securities Purchase Agreement was on March 4, 2021.
-The Company received net proceeds of \$48.69 million on March 4, 2021, after deducting the Placement Agent's fees and other expenses.
+On March 2, 2021, the Company entered into a securities purchase agreement (the "March Purchase Agreement") with certain investors for the purpose of raising approximately \$54.0 million in gross proceeds for the Company.
+Pursuant to the terms of the March Purchase Agreement, the Company agreed to sell, in a registered direct offering, an aggregate of 19,285,715 shares of the Company's common stock, par value \$0.001 per share, at a purchase price of \$2.675 per share and in a concurrent private placement, warrants to purchase an aggregate of 19,285,715 shares of common stock, at a purchase price of \$0.125 per warrant, for a combined purchase price per share and warrant of \$2.80 which was priced at the market under Nasdaq rules.
+The warrants are immediately exercisable at an exercise price of \$2.80 per share, subject to adjustment, and expire five years after the issuance date.
+The closing date for the transaction consummated under the March Purchase Agreement was on March 4, 2021.
+The Company received net proceeds of \$48.69 million on March 4, 2021, after deducting the placement agent's fees and other expenses.